thoughtworks-jumpstart/jumpstart/01_programming_fundamentals/devops/deployment/code_coverage.md

 # Code test coverage

-You can see your code coverage locally by running `yarn test -- --coverage`
+You can see your code coverage locally by running `npm test -- --coverage`

 However, when we work in a team, we may want to see the code coverage on a web UI.
 In this section, we will learn how to add code test coverage in our Travis CI pipeline.